Razor Pages vs MVC – Which one is better for your project ?

 Structure of Razor Pages and MVC

 Razor pages do not have any kind of structure like MVC.
 All Razor pages reside under the Pages folder with a very basic structure.
-You may see the below screenshot.
+You may see the screenshot below.
 Further, you can organize your project structure based on your functionality.

-The below screenshot will explain to you about differences between the project structure of .Net Core Razor pages and MVC.
+The screenshot below will explain the differences between the project structure of .Net Core Razor pages and MVC.

-Understand Razor pages vs MVC structure from below image.
+Understand Razor pages vs MVC structure from the below image.

 Razor Pages and MVC – Code Comparison